Velociraptor45/Xipona/readme.md

 > If the Vault is configured, all other secret configurations (DB credentials, ...) that are supplied via env variables are ignored

-- (optional, but recommended) Remove all environment variables starting with `XIPONA_DB` and their respective docker secrets from the Api service in the compose file
+- (optional, but recommended) Remove the `XIPONA_DB_USERNAME_FILE` & `XIPONA_DB_PASSWORD_FILE` environment variables and their respective docker secrets from the Api service in the compose file
-- Create new docker secrets that contain the username/password with which the api will authenticate agains the vault:
+- (if using docker secrets) Create new docker secrets that contain the username/password with which the api will authenticate agains the vault:
   - xipona-vault-api-username
   - xipona-vault-api-password
-- Import both secrets in the docker compose file and replace the api's two DB environment variables with (If you're using docker compose, remove the _FILE suffix from both env variables and provide the values directly in the compose file instead of using secrets)
+- Import both secrets in the docker compose file (If you're using docker compose, remove the _FILE suffix from both env variables and provide the values directly in the compose file instead)
   - `XIPONA_VAULT_USERNAME_FILE`: /run/secrets/xipona-vault-api-username
   - `XIPONA_VAULT_PASSWORD_FILE`: /run/secrets/xipona-vault-api-password
 - Set the following env variables in the compose file: